 (6) Notice of meetings of the Corporation is to be given to the chief executive officer of the Corporation, who shall be entitled to attend any meeting of the Corporation and to participate in the discussion of any matter at the meeting but, unless a person who is a member of the Corporation, is not entitled to a vote.

-[Section 15 amended by No. 96 of 1985 s.
+[Section 15 amended: No. 96 of 1985 s.
 22; No. 11 of 1995 s.
 12 and 16.]

 16. Protection of members and officers from personal liability